Avivbens/alfred-kill-process/README.md

 ## Description

-Alfred workflow to kill a process by name, PID or path.
+Alfred workflow to kill a process by name, port, PID or path.

 ### Fuzzy Search